mwgray/code-samples/README.md

 * [Singleton](/Singleton) is a templated version of the singleton design pattern.
 Don't leave home without it!
 * [Compact Strings](/CompactString) are an optimization for strings when only comparisons are needed.
 * [WordCache](/WordCache) is an data structure and algorithm I wrote to highlight a string using words supplied by a dictionary of multi word phrases.
-* [Tweener](/Tweener) is a simple tweening system I wrote, mainly to facilitate smooth transitions in UI code.
+* [Tweener](/Tweener) is a simple tweening system and easing algorithm collection I wrote, mainly to facilitate smooth transitions in UI code.

 #### Improvements / Notes
 * Most of this code was written prior to C++11 availability, so you're going to see a lot of template meta-magic.
 If I were to write some of these today, I would likely take advantage of C++11's features to simplify the code.
 Variadic templates and lambdas would simplify a lot of the code here.